CyberFlameGO/svnpython/Doc/c-api/concrete.rst

    *element* has to coerce to a one element Unicode string. ``-1`` is returned if there was an error.

+.. cfunction:: void PyUnicode_InternInPlace(PyObject **string)

+   Intern the argument *\*string* in place.
+The argument must be the address of a pointer variable pointing to a Python unicode string object.
+If there is an existing interned string that is the same as *\*string*, it sets *\*string* to it (decrementing the reference count of the old string object and incrementing the reference count of the interned string object), otherwise it leaves *\*string* alone and interns it (incrementing its reference count).
+   (Clarification: even though there is a lot of talk about reference counts, think of this function as reference-count-neutral; you own the object after the call if and only if you owned it before the call.)

+.. cfunction:: PyObject* PyUnicode_InternFromString(const char *v)

+   A combination of :cfunc:`PyUnicode_FromString` and :cfunc:`PyUnicode_InternInPlace`, returning either a new unicode string object that has been interned, or a new ("owned") reference to an earlier interned string object with the same value.

 .. _bufferobjects: